-Information Concerning Solicitation and Voting 1

-Proposal 1 Election of Directors 9

-Corporate Governance 15

-Compensation Committee Interlocks and Insider Participation 22

-Non-Employee Director Compensation 23

-Proposal 2 Non-Binding, Advisory Vote on the Compensation of our Named Executive Officers 25

-Proposal 3 Ratification of Appointment of Independent Auditors 25

-Audit Committee Report 27

-Proposal 4 Authorized Share Increase in Certificate of Incorporation 28

-Proposal 5 Officer Exculpation in Certificate of Incorporation 30

-Proposal 6 Adjournment of Annual Meeting 32

-Executive Officers 32

-Compensation Discussion and Analysis 35

-Compensation Committee Report 66

-Equity Compensation Plans 67

-Certain Relationships and Related Party Transactions 67

-Security Ownership of Certain Beneficial Owners and Management 68

-Section 16(a) Beneficial Ownership Reporting Compliance 72

-Householding of Proxy Materials 72

-Transaction of Other Business 72

-Appendix A: Amended and Restated Certificate of Incorporation of Deciphera Pharmaceuticals.
-Inc. 73
+Information Concerning Solicitation and Voting 1 Proposal 1 Election of Directors 9 Corporate Governance 15 Compensation Committee Interlocks and Insider Participation 22 Non-Employee Director Compensation 23 Proposal 2 Non-Binding, Advisory Vote on the Compensation of our Named Executive Officers 25 Proposal 3 Ratification of Appointment of Independent Auditors 25 Audit Committee Report 27 Proposal 4 Authorized Share Increase in Certificate of Incorporation 28 Proposal 5 Officer Exculpation in Certificate of Incorporation 30 Proposal 6 Adjournment of Annual Meeting 32 Executive Officers 32 Compensation Discussion and Analysis 35 Compensation Committee Report 66 Equity Compensation Plans 67 Certain Relationships and Related Party Transactions 67 Security Ownership of Certain Beneficial Owners and Management 68 Section 16(a) Beneficial Ownership Reporting Compliance 72 Householding of Proxy Materials 72 Transaction of Other Business 72 Appendix A: Certificate of Amendment to the Amended and Restated Certificate of Incorporation of Deciphera Pharmaceuticals, Inc. 73 Appendix B: Certificate of Amendment to the Amended and Restated Certificate of Incorporation of Deciphera Pharmaceuticals, Inc. 74